michelson/Dante/README.md

 ### Why rewrite another Dante on DraftJs ?

 The previous version of Dante relies a lot on DOM manipulation.
-So separate the presentation from the logic even with the modular plugin system it has is a very complex task, a redesign was needed.
-Some of the historic features requested by Dante users will never going to never take place with this approach.
+So separate the presentation from the logic even with the modular plugin system is a very complex task, and is the  and some of the historic features requested by Dante users will never take place with this approach.
+A redesign was needed.

 By the other hand, DraftJs handles selection, ranges and markup blocks as a data layer.
 Stacking states of it making the task of paste, undo/redo, replace blocks and insert then on certain selection a trivial taskwith zero DOM manipulation.
 Just managing data and composing new blocks as React components.